 1. Balance vs. posture

 To be balanced is to allow one’s bony structure to counteract the inevitability of gravity.
 When balanced, the oboe player should feel buoyant and free, with unimpeded breathing.
 Conversely, posture is the adherence to an abstract ideal whereby one looks a certain way (sitting up straight with shoulders back, etc.).
-Balance is an internal, lively sensation and posture has more to do with how you look on the outside.
+Balance is an internal, lively sensation while posture has more to do with how you look on the outside.
 When you are balanced, you have movement in any direction available to you.
 In balance, your bones do the work of sitting up, and in posture, you unnecessarily engage muscles just to look a certain way.
 When you are balanced, you are able to find and release tension in other parts of your body because you are not preoccupied with holding yourself up in a certain way.

 Focusing on the creation of a musical line rather than the production of rapid notes that are not yet completely comfortable can also shift the focus away from creating tension in the fingers, hands, and arms.
 Practice habits that allow for the calm learning of technique also support a more relaxed performance.
 Start from a place of balance and you will have a tension-free foundation upon which to build your oboe-playing technique.